rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ## Test Suite Examples

-Following are some examples of module commands used for text operations, text matching or date operations.
+Following are some examples (ex.) of module commands used for text operations, text matching or date operations.

 #### Text Operation Examples